 - Bake the blackberry lemon batter for 50 to 60 minutes until the top has started to brown and a toothpick inserted into the center comes out clean.
 If the top is browning too quickly, cover it lightly with foil.

 - Cool in the pan for 10 minutes, and then invert and transfer to a cooling rack.

 - While the batter is baking, prepare the lemon syrup by combining the lemon juice and sugar in a small saucepan.¼ cup lemon juice, ¼ cup (50 grams or 1.8 ounces) granulated sugar

-- Bring the syrup to boil over medium-high heat and stir until all of the sugar has dissolved.
+- Heat the syrup over medium-high heat and stir until all of the sugar has dissolved.

 - Turn off the heat and let cool.